raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-The term "long-lived operations" refers to operations such as Push Notification subscriptions {{?I-D.ietf-dnssd-push}}, Discovery Relay interface subscriptions {{?I-D.sctl-dnssd-mdns-relay}}, and other future long-lived DNS operations that choose to use DSO as their basis, that establish state that persists beyond the lifetime of a traditional brief request/response transaction.
+The term "long-lived operations" refers to operations such as Push Notification subscriptions {{?I-D.ietf-dnssd-push}}, Discovery Relay interface subscriptions {{?I-D.ietf-dnssd-mdns-relay}}, and other future long-lived DNS operations that choose to use DSO as their basis, that establish state that persists beyond the lifetime of a traditional brief request/response transaction.